Northern Conference for Wildfire Resilience

 Designing Policy for Disruption - Tony Pesklevits, Director of the Policy Secretariat.

 BC Wildfire Service and MFLNRORD: Challenges and How Organizations are Responding - Brent May, District Manager Nadina Forest District, Ministry of Forests, Lands, Natural Resource Operations and Rural Development.

 The Role of Partial Cutting in Sustainable Forestry - Marie-Lou Lefrancois, MSc RPF, Wildlife Resource Specialist North Area

 Prior to the conference, the BVRC teamed up with Future Ecologies to present a special podcast in preparation for the conference.
+It features conference keynote speakers Chief Maureen Chapman, Dr. Lori Daniels, Tony Pesklevits, and Dr. Paul Hessburg.
 You can listen or download an mp3 below:

 Since the conference, Future Ecologies has been working on Part 2 of this podcast, and it is now live.
 This episode features Clint Lambert, Les Husband, Bruce Blackwell, Dr. Sonja Leverkus, and Chief Francis Johnson.
 It takes a closer look at the experience of wildfire evacuation, the necessity of moving beyond managing for static values, and the practicalities and difficulties of re-introducing prescribed burning as a landscape management tool.
 You can listen or download an mp3 of part 2 below: